APIs & Integration Strategy

 Microservices Implementation Strategy

-• Lightweight packages and low memory consumption
+• Lightweight packages with low memory consumption.

-• Spring boot
+• Spring Boot

 • Spark Framework